Agricultural economics: Professional associations

 The International Association of Agricultural Economists (IAAE) is a worldwide professional association, which holds its major conference every three years.
 The association publishes the journal Agricultural Economics.
 There also is a European Association of Agricultural Economists (EAAE), an African Association of Agricultural Economists (AAAE) and an Australian Agricultural and Resource Economics Society.
 Substantial work in agricultural economics internationally is conducted by the International Food Policy Research Institute.

 In the United States, the primary professional association is the Agricultural & Applied Economics Association (AAEA), which holds its own annual conference and also co-sponsors the annual meetings of the Allied Social Sciences Association (ASSA).
 The AAEA publishes the American Journal of Agricultural Economics and Applied Economic Perspectives and Policy.

 Careers in agricultural economics

-Graduates from agricultural and applied economics departments find jobs in many sectors of the economy: agricultural management, agribusiness, commodities markets, education, financial sector, government, natural resource and environmental management, real estate, and public relations.
+Graduates from agricultural and applied economics departments find jobs in many sectors of the economy: agricultural management, agribusiness, agricultural marketing, education, the financial sector, government, natural resource and environmental management, real estate, and public relations.
 Careers in agricultural economics require at least a bachelor's degree, and research careers in the field require graduate-level training;